OfficeDev/office-js-docs-pr/docs/develop/convert-javascript-to-typescript.md

 # Convert an Office Add-in task pane template in Visual Studio to TypeScript

 You can use the Office Add-in template in Visual Studio to create an add-in that uses JavaScript, and then convert that add-in project to TypeScript.
-By using Visual Studio to initially create the add-in project, you avoid having to create your Office Add-in TypeScript project from scratch.
+By using Visual Studio to create the add-in project, you avoid having to create your Office Add-in TypeScript project from scratch.

+This article shows you how to create an Excel add-in using Visual Studio and then convert the add-in project from JavaScript to TypeScript.
+You can use the same process to convert other types of Office Add-in JavaScript projects to TypeScript.

 > [!NOTE]
 > To create an Office Add-in TypeScript project without using Visual Studio, follow the instructions in the "Any editor" section of any [5-minute quickstart](../index.yml) and choose `TypeScript` when prompted by the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office).

-In your TypeScript project, you can have a mix of TypeScript and JavaScript files and your project will compile.
-This is because TypeScript is a typed superset of JavaScript that compiles JavaScript.

-This article shows you how to convert an Excel add-in task pane template in Visual Studio from JavaScript to TypeScript.
-You can use the same steps to convert other Office Add-in JavaScript templates to TypeScript.

-To view or download the code sample that this article is based on, see [Excel-Add-In-TS-Start](https://github.com/OfficeDev/Excel-Add-In-TS-Start) on GitHub.

 ## Prerequisites